 Increasingly from own prep - existence of local grammars draws state primary pupils away at 11+.
 May have been a brief wobble over numbers before the co-education decision, but situation now seems to have steadied, as many parents opt for independent education from the start.
 Prep pupils not tested at 11+ unless applying for a scholarship - assessed internally, and those not likely to make grade flagged up in good time for parents to find alternative schooling.
 External candidates tested in English, maths and VR.
 GCSE hurdle for A levels.

 A few leave at 16+.
 Vast majority to good universities - most to Russell Group, especially Durham, a handful to Oxbridge each year - to read hard subjects: law, medicine/dentistry, engineering popular.

-Was hit by end of assisted places scheme, but now stable.
-About six academic scholarships a year, a few at sixth form level, some limited-term for music; usually ten per cent of fee.
+About six academic scholarships a year, a few at sixth form level, some limited-term for music; usually 10 per cent of fees.
 Birkenhead Foundation Trust bursaries support about eight pupils a year - full remission possible.